 Interesting question, isn’t it?
 I think everyone thinks because they built one, everyone will like and trust what you have up there.

-I recently read an article from the Content Marketing Institute written by Dianna Huff entitled, Why 55% of Potential B2B Buyers Might Not Trust Your Website that highlights some interesting findings.
+I read an article from the Content Marketing Institute written by Dianna Huff entitled, Why 55% of Potential B2B Buyers Might Not Trust Your Website that highlights some interesting findings.
 These findings were from a KoMarketing Associates usability report and are worth discussing.
 The key in a B-to-B relationship is that trust and credibility be established up front.
 The more transparent you are, the better.
 Here are some highlights:

 It’s the little things that can either make or break the next steps in the process.
 Their study showed that lack of phone number or contact info was the biggest stumbling blocks in building trust (55%).
 That one made me wonder.
 The next few were expected – lack of a true message, do it yourself sites and tiny texts were no surprises.